 $> mysqlbinlog binlog_files > tmpfile $> ... edit tmpfile ...

-executing its contents.
-After editing the file, apply the
+After editing the file, apply the contents as follows:

 $> mysql -u root -p < tmpfile

 If you have more than one binary log to apply on the MySQL server, use a single connection to apply the contents of all binary log files that you want to process.
 Here is one way to do so:

 $> mysqlbinlog binlog.000001 binlog.000002 | mysql -u root -p

 Another approach is to write the whole log to a single file and then process the file:

 $> mysqlbinlog binlog.000001 > /tmp/statements.sql $> mysqlbinlog binlog.000002 >> /tmp/statements.sql $> mysql -u root -p -e "source /tmp/statements.sql"